 This second-generation model has more stitch patterns than its predecessor to help prevent the k-leather from overstretching as you play.
 It has a full-length TPU plate and all-conical studs, which offer durability and stability.

-However, to get the best performance, you have to choose the snuggest yet comfortable fit so that when the leather starts to stretch, it will still be effective on the field.
+However, to get the best performance, choose the snuggest yet comfortable fit so that when the leather stretches, it will still be effective in the field.

 What Player Position is Best for Nike Premier II?

-This leather cleat weighs 8.6 oz and is most suitable for goalkeeper and defensive positions.
-Although it has multidirectional flexibility and is similar to the Tiempo II in terms of design and feel, the Premier II doesn’t have the technology for speed and won’t be worthy for soccer forwards.
+This leather cleat weighs 8.6 oz and is most suitable for a goalkeeper and defensive positions.
+Although it has multidirectional flexibility and is like the Tiempo II in terms of design and feel, the Premier II doesn’t have the technology for speed and won’t be worthy of soccer forwards.

 The Premier II looks and feels like the model it replaces, which resembles the Tiempo II.
 It’s not a heavy shoe and doesn’t have the bulky sensation of some old-school leather cleats.
 It fits like a modern soccer cleat and offers the comfort of a true k-leather shoe.
 However, if you compare it with the Copa Mundial, the Adidas legend will be superior in terms of performance.